-For those interested in higher education, an M.pharm or PhD is the next step.
+For those interested in higher education, an M.Pharm or PhD is the next step.

 Job opportunities after B pharm are endless.
 They range from Pharmaceutical, Nutraceutical, Manufacturing, and Clinical research jobs.
 Alternatively, if you are more industry-focused, roles in quality control, quality assurance, regulatory affairs, and medical writing can be rewarding.
 These roles provide hands-on industry experience with the teaching of real-world pharmacy applications.